Summary

 Jack: You know, the real interesting part about that is nobody really figured Paul to be a woo girl.
 We had our sales conference two weeks ago, and Paul lost his voice because of all the wooing.
 Yeah.
 Anyway, so Jeremy's not on here to talk about Paul's woo girl status.
 Jeremy is here to talk about saturated surface dry.
 This has been a topic around Carboline recently.
 Jeremy, why don't you go ahead and explain to us what saturated service dry actually means?

-What is Saturated Surface Dry (SSD)?
+What is saturated surface dry (SSD)?

 Jeremy: Absolutely, I know it is a topic of interest, and everybody is super excited to learn about what SSD actually stands for.
 As you just stated, SSD stands for saturated surface dry.
 What we really use the term SSD for is to describe concrete substrates.
 It's really what we use to describe the moisture saturation of aggregates that go on concrete.
 It's one of four terms that we use.
 Oven dry, air dry, saturated surface dry, and then wet.
 So, we use that term just to describe the amount of moisture that's in the concrete substrate before it's going to be repaired, resurfaced, or recoded.